International Lithium (CVE:ILC) Trading 25% Higher – Still a Buy?

-International Lithium Corp.
-(CVE:ILC – Get Free Report)’s stock price rose 25% during mid-day trading on Wednesday .
-The company traded as high as C$0.03 and last traded at C$0.03.
-Approximately 738,500 shares were traded during mid-day trading, a decline of 3% from the average daily volume of 758,614 shares.
+Shares of International Lithium Corp.
+(CVE:ILC – Get Free Report) shot up 25% during trading on Wednesday .
+The stock traded as high as C$0.03 and last traded at C$0.03.
+738,500 shares traded hands during mid-day trading, a decline of 3% from the average session volume of 758,614 shares.
 The stock had previously closed at C$0.02.

 International Lithium Corp. engages in the investment, exploration, and development of mineral properties in Canada, Zimbabwe, and Ireland.
 It primarily explores for lithium, rubidium, caesium, and rare metal deposits.
 The company primarily focuses on the Raleigh Lake Lithium and Rubidium Project located in Canada and identifying additional properties in Canada and Zimbabwe.
 It also has an option agreement to acquire 90% interests in the Grass Roots Copper and Cobalt property located in Northwestern Ontario.